 Reduced administrative burden lets you focus on your professional responsibilities rather than managing urgent visa matters.
 Early renewal also demonstrates proactive compliance, which immigration officers view favourably.

-Employment Pass Renewal Eligibility Criteria
+Eligibility Criteria for Employment Pass Renewal

 Continuous employment with your sponsoring company forms the foundation of renewal eligibility.
 Any employment gaps or termination periods must be clearly explained and justified.
 Your job scope should remain substantially similar to your original application, with salary reductions potentially triggering category reassessment.